Bulgur Pilaf | Flavorful Mediterranean Grain Bowl

 4

-Melt a tablespoon of ghee (or butter) and two tablespoons of olive oil over medium-high heat in the skillet.
-Toast the Bulgur, and add the cumin, coriander, Aleppo pepper, and salt.
-Next, add the tomato paste and red pepper paste.
-Stir all the ingredients together for around a minute.
-Return the leeks and mushrooms to the skillet, and stir them into the Bulgur.
+Melt 1 tablespoon of ghee (or butter) and 2 tablespoons of olive oil in the skillet over medium-high heat.
+Add the bulgur and toast it for a minute, then stir in the cumin, coriander, Aleppo pepper, and salt.
+Mix in the tomato paste and red pepper paste, stirring for another minute.
+Return the leeks and mushrooms to the skillet and combine well.

 5

-Pour four cups of boiling water over the mixture, bring it to a boil, and then reduce the heat to a simmer for 20 minutes or until most of the liquid has been absorbed.
+Pour 4 cups of boiling water over the mixture and bring it to a boil.
+Reduce the heat to a simmer and cook for 20 minutes or until most of the liquid is absorbed.

 6

-Turn off the heat, lift the lid, cover the pan with one kitchen towel, close the lid, and cover it with another kitchen towel for another 15 minutes.
+Turn off the heat and remove the lid.
+Place a kitchen towel over the pan, then close the lid and cover it with another towel.
+Let it rest for 15 minutes.

 7

-Once ready, garnish with chopped walnuts, parsley, and dried barberries.
-Enjoy!
+Once ready, fluff the bulgur with a fork and garnish with chopped walnuts, parsley, and dried barberries.
+Serve and enjoy!

 Recipe Tips & Suggestions